dimokaramanlis/dimokaramanlis.github.io/_pages/index.md

 permalink: /
 ---

-### Header 3
 Hi, I am Dimos.
-I am currently a neuroscience PhD student.
+This is my personal webpage, and I'm still in the process of figuring out how to set it up!